Could bombing Iran push it to build the Bomb?

 MIT's Walsh said Iran might need years to recover from an attack but it would not destroy its know-how and would "present a window of opportunity for pro-bomb advocates" in the country.

-A vast country, Iran has dispersed its program across many facilities, some whose locations may remain secret.
+A vast country, Iran has dispersed its programme across many facilities, some whose locations may remain secret.

-"An ineffective bombing campaign ... would leave Iran able to quickly rebuild its program and motivate it to launch its own Manhattan Project," the Washington-based think-tank said, referring to the U.S. atomic bomb program in World War Two.
+"An ineffective bombing campaign ... would leave Iran able to quickly rebuild its programme and motivate it to launch its own Manhattan Project," the Washington-based think-tank said, referring to the U.S. atomic bomb programme in World War Two.

 Iran, a major oil producer that denies any nuclear weapons aims and officially condemns nuclear weaponry as a "great sin", says it needs uranium enriched to a low level to fuel a planned network of nuclear power plants.